 Two years before his retirement, the Reds sent Griffey to the White Sox at the 2008 Trade Deadline.
 Over 41 regular-season games, he hit just three of his 630 career homers, but the Sox took a tiebreaker game from the Twins to claim the AL Central title.
 In his third and final trip to the playoffs, Junior went 2-for-10 with five strikeouts in an AL Division Series loss to the Rays.

 Cleveland Guardians: Dave Winfield

 Over a 22-year career, Winfield collected 3,110 hits and 465 home runs, but by 1995 he was MLB's oldest player by two years, at 43.
 A full-time DH at this point, he hit .191/.285/.287 and didn't make the AL champions' postseason roster.

 Detroit Tigers: Larry Doby

-A tremendous player in addition to breaking the AL's color barrier in 1947, Doby stayed with the Indians through '55.
-After a few years with the White Sox, he returned to Cleveland in '58, but a year later, the Indians dealt him to Detroit for Tito Francona, the father of the Tribe's current manager.
+A tremendous player in addition to breaking the AL's color barrier in 1947, Doby stayed with Cleveland through '55.
+After a few years with the White Sox, he returned there in '58, but a year later, Cleveland dealt him to Detroit for Tito Francona (Terry's father).
 After a grand total of 18 games and 12 hits with the Tigers, Doby was purchased by the White Sox, for whom he played his final 21 contests.

 Honorable mention: Eddie Mathews